konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class-out-of-the-box-usage/index.md

 ## File Splitting

-You can train your own File Splitting AI on the data from any Project of your choice.
+You can train your own File Splitting AI on the data from any Project of your choice ([data preparation tutorial here](tutorials.html#tutorials.html#prepare-the-data-for-training-and-testing-the-ai).
 For that purpose, there are several tools in the SDK that enable processing Documents that consist of multiple files and propose splitting them into the Sub-Documents accordingly: